 10. How can we ensure a level playing field in internal elections

-when some candidates have the advantage of access to a national
+when some candidates have the advantage of

 platform and networks?